lasso/racket/README.md

 ## Alright, I want to try using this stuff.
 Where are the docs?
 At the moment there is not much documentation available, but I have started working on the [wiki](https://github.com/lasso/racket/wiki).

 The code itself is documented using [Yard](http://yardoc.org/).
 The docs are not generated automatically, you need to run `rake doc` in the root directory to generate them.
 After running the rake task the documentation will be available in the `doc` directory.
+Online documentation is also available from [rubydoc.info](http://rubydoc.info/), both for [the latest gem](http://www.rubydoc.info/gems/racket-mvc) and [master](http://www.rubydoc.info/github/lasso/racket).

 ## Why is the code licenced under the GNU Affero General Public License?
 I want a more liberal licence!
 Because I think it is a Good Thing&trade; to share code.
 The